 21. Pick one drug store; CVS, RiteAid or Walgreens and follow their sales.
 Check the Sunday flyer to see their loss leaders for the week.
 The FREE Favado APP will also track prices at the drug store.
 You can save so much money on your toiletries, beauty products, paper products, OTC medicines, and more when you shop this way.

 22. Reconsider the warehouse store – if you shop at a big box wholesale club and feel like you are spending too much money, scrutinize your purchases and your impulse purchases.
 Not everything purchased at these warehouse stores is a bargain.
 Sometimes we find ourselves consuming more because we have more, or throwing out perishable items because the quantity is too large.

 23. Stay out of too many stores.
 If you are visiting several stores for just a one or two specialty items, visit once a month and buy what you need for the entire month.
 Limit the number of stores you frequent.

-24. Try buying your non-perishable online.
+24. Try buying some of your groceries online.
+Try Amazon Fresh if it is available in your area or see if your local grocery store will allow you to buy online and have them delivered to your door.
+You may find that not being distracted in the store allows you to plan more and save more.
 You can stock up on your beauty products, toiletries, snacks cleaning supplies and more at Amazon.com.
 Use the Subscribe & Save feature for those items you need all the time, You can save additional money and change this anytime.
 Order enough to get free shipping if you do not have an Amazon Prime membership

 26. Start a produce and herb garden.
 Make this a family project and share your surplus.
 You will be amazed at how many ways you can serve zucchini!